faky1337/Northstar-Spectator-Mod/README.md

 # Spectator Mod
 Server side mod that allows every player to spectate everyone.
 You can call the `spec` function with a string argument to spectate someone specific.
+Please not that this is absolutely not stable, if you experience crashes do not hesitate to send me your log on Discord faky#2514.

 ## Changes
 - Add function "Automatically spectate your killer after death cam has ended" and related ConVar(int) `spectator_afterdeathcam`.